leanprover-community/lean4-metaprogramming-book/md/main/metam.md

 *locally closed* variable representation.
 This means that all but the lowest-level functions in the Lean API expect expressions not to contain 'loose `bvar`s', where a `bvar` is loose if it is not bound by a binder in the same expression.
-(Outsied of Lean, such variables are usually called 'free'.
+(Outside of Lean, such variables are usually called 'free'.
 The name `bvar` -- 'bound variable' -- already indicates that `bvar`s are never supposed to be free.)